Bail for Larceny and Theft in Connecticut

 Whom do I turn to for larceny and theft bail bonds in Connecticut?

 Charged with larceny but eligible for bail?
 We can help, and our 24/7 bail bond service is available across Connecticut.
+What’s more, we also offer a secure and convenient bail bond services across New Britain and the region.
 We have experience in the process of posting larceny and theft bail bonds and we will readily step in to shed light on the matter so you can understand it, too.

 To post a bail bond, you can either post the full cash value or contact a licensed Bail Bondsman to post it for a fee.
 Bail is posted at the police department, courthouse, or the prison where the person is being held, and we can be wherever you need us to be in the shortest amount of time.

 Aside from the bail bond terms, there are other, non-financial conditions of release, which may require the arrested person to abide by certain rules upon their release from jail:

 - Remain under supervision of a designated person/organization;